Softpanorama

 The tyranny of innocent fraud

-For example, Google has millions of users and while in "normal" corporate environment in most case typo lead to bouncing of email of document sharing attempt, in Google gmail the story is can be different as you can see below. also in a regular corporate email even if the address obtained by introducing a typo exists this person belongs to the same corporation, which minimizes consequences.
-The mere scale of Google userbase creates additional problem.
+For example, Google has millions of users and while in "normal" corporate environment in most case typo lead to bouncing of email, in Google Gmail the story is can be different as you can see below.
+Also in a regular corporate email even if the address obtained by introducing a typo exists this person belongs to the same corporation, which minimizes consequences.
+The mere enormous scale of Google userbase creates new type of problems.

 Google Apps for Your Domain (the pay service Google offers) actually includes a setting that admins can turn on that will either prevent users from sharing Google Docs or internal web pages with email addresses outside the company domain, or prominently warn users when they attempt to do so.
 But as you can expect in most cases this setting is disabled.
-So this is mainly the problem of fallible humans who get another powerful amplifiers for their errors and misjudgments.
+So fallible humans get another powerful amplifier for their errors and misjudgments.

 Here is a recent (Aug 27, 2008) NYT article by David F. Gallagher that explains this danger quote nicely I’m in Your Google Docs, Reading Your Spreadsheets.
 Please note that this is different situation from a misdirected e-mail: he not only could read the spreadsheets, he could also monitor updates to them over time through handy e-mail alerts, and even edit them, which could have led to some real mischief if he was the mischievous type.
 He essentially became an invisible member of the team.
 This is not something that is unique to "in the cloud" sharing system like Google Docs.